Jacob-Stevens-Haas/mitosis/README.md

 If your experimental code is intended to be used for multiple dissimilar experiments and want to track results separately, assign a group at the command line.
 The string is passed as an argument "group" to the experiment's run() function.
-It is treated as a special lookup parameter, so its meaning must be in an experiment's `lookup_dict`.
+It is treated as a special eval parameter, so if passed, there must be no other params named group

 Group is more complex, but a simple example will help:
 ```